Special Educational Needs and Disability Information Report

 What arrangements are in place for consulting parents of children with SEND and involving them in their child’s education?

 Parents of children with identified needs are consulted in a variety of ways at Southgate School.
 We have parent’s evenings for each year group where parents can access staff from the SEND department.
 Specialist SEND staff are available at Year 7 Transition evenings and are closely involved with the transition process.
 Year 9 parents of students with SEND have 1:1 interviews to discuss Options choices and this is repeated in Year 11.
 Thus students with SEND and their parents are supported in all key transitions.
 Each child with an Educational Health and Care Plan (EHCP) will have an annual review to meet formally with parents and other supporting agencies to review progress.
 Additionally, all parents of students with an EHCP are contacted at least half termly to discuss progress and concerns, often more frequently.
-Those students who are having interventions in school will be contacted and given feedback on their progress, as well as access to the SENDCo at parents’ evenings.
+Those students who are having interventions in school will be contacted and given feedback on their progress and parents can access the SENCO directly via email.

 What arrangements are in place for consulting young people with SEND and involving them in their education?